 Key attributes of HFM (

-) include global consolidation features, complete audit trail, robust reporting and analysis tools, and data integration.
+) include global consolidation features, a scalable web architecture, unlimited dimensionality, complete audit trail, robust reporting and analysis tools, and data integration.

 With the latest release of HFM (Version 11.2), there are functional aspects that have changed from Version 188.8.131.52.
 Metadata and dimensionality can no longer be managed via EPMA (

+.)
 EPMA has been discontinued, however, at this time there are two options available to manage dimensions:

 1. Classic - via the HFM client metadata manager

 2. DRM (Data Relationship Management) - included with HFM 11.2 is a free restricted use license for DRM.
 An application can be made in DRM using the supplied HFM template.

 On the horizon, Oracle has referenced a Native Metadata Manager with details to follow.

 With HFM, a company has the added benefits of increased dimensionality (over Hyperion Enterprise- HE).
 HFM provides system predefined dimensions and an organization can create virtually unlimited custom

 dimensions (the number is limited to the maximum limit of the database and Oracle allows a greater number than MS SQL).
 Custom dimensions are associated with the Account dimension and provide additional

 When deciding how many custom dimensions to create it is important to know that technically speaking there is no ideal number of dimensions separate from the requirements of the business.
 Usually, the

 ideal number is the smallest number of dimensions, which handles all the business requirements.
 When considering performance, although the system has been updated to better tolerate a multitude of dimensions,

 the system's usability is increased with fewer dimensions.

 Ultimately it is better to create fewer dimensions because it will be easier for the user to navigate within the product.
 Establishing a point of view is easier to for a user to do when there are fewer

 dimensions to select.
 When possible, it is an option to use the same dimension for different types of details, and then using the top member attributes in accounts to define the correct intersections.